s4ke/Master-Thesis/src/md/003-motivation.md

 parallel Haskells instead of introducing yet another new low-level parallel backend.

-For this thesis we have chosen three of the most important parallel Haskells:
+As backends, we choose three of the most important parallel Haskells:
 GpH, or more specifically -- its Multicore SMP implementation, [@Trinder1996; @Trinder1998a] for its simplicity, the classic `Par` Monad [@par-monad; @Foltzer:2012:MPC:2398856.2364562] to represent a monadic DSL, and Eden [@eden; @Loogen2012] as a